youngbloodcyb/youngbloodcyb/README.md

-building & selling @ vercel
+engineering for gtm org @ vercel

 located in california, usa